Reasons for requiring data from the Core Registry or e-REC

 EuRRECa must be acknowledged on all publications that use the data with the following text.

-This project is part of the project ‘777215 / EuRRECa’ which has received funding from the European Union’s Health Programme (2014-2020).
+This project is part of the project ‘777215 / EuRRECa’ and ‘946831 / EuRR-Bone’ which have received funding from the European Union’s Health Programme (2014-2020).
 The EuRRECa project is also supported by the European Reference Network for rare Endocrine Conditions (Endo-ERN), the European Society of Endocrinology and the European Society for Paediatric Endocrinology’